Replays & Interviews

 I'm Andrus, I'm from Estonia, and I'm the Head of Marketing at Pipedrive.

-Pipedrive is a sales tool that helps small teams get organized and close more deals.
+Pipedrive is a sales tool that helps small teams get organised and close more deals.

 It is definitely a busy market.
 Most of them are much better funded than Pipedrive.